Borzyszkowski/SNN-CMS/README.md

 # SNN-CMS
 Neuromorphic computing (Spiking Neural Networks) with utilization of Loihi chips in LHC experiments, CMS detector.

-Project realized at the European Organization for Nuclear Research (CERN).
+Project of the European Organization for Nuclear Research (CERN) in collaboration with Intel Labs.

 ## Overview